N347MBEECH A36TC2025-03-09 NTSB Accident Report

 Analysis

 On March 9, 2025, about 1530 eastern daylight time, a Beech A36TC, N347M, was substantially damaged when it was involved in an accident near Lititz, Pennsylvania.
-The pilot and one passenger were seriously injured, and the other three passengers sustained minor injuries.
+The pilot and one passenger were seriously injured, and the three other passengers sustained minor injuries.
 The airplane was operated as a Title 14 Code of Federal Regulations Part 91 personal flight.

 Data Source